harishpatel143/laravel-admin/README.md

 ],

 ```
-#### After creating a disk you need to define a Authentication gaurd for administrator
+#### Define an Authentication guard for administrator

-For that open your config/auth.php file and modify it with bellow code.
+For that open your config/auth.php file and modify it with below code.
 It will look like this after adding the guard.

 ```php